Ayn Ghazal statues: Discovery and conservation

 The statues were discovered in 1983.
-While examining a cross section of earth in a path carved out by a bulldozer, archaeologists came across the edge of a large pit 2.5 meters (8 ft) under the surface containing plaster statues.

-Excavation led by Gary O. Rollefson took place in 1984/5, with a second set of excavation under the direction of Rollefson and Zeidan Kafafi during 1993–1996.
+While examining a cross section of soil in a path carved out by a bulldozer, archaeologists came across the edge of a large pit 2.5 meters (8 ft) under the surface containing plaster statues.
+Excavation led by Gary O. Rollefson took place in 1984/85, with a second set of excavation under the direction of Rollefson and Zeidan Kafafi during 1993–1996.

 A total of 15 statues and 15 busts were found in two caches, which were separated by nearly 200 years.
-Because they were carefully deposited in pits dug into the floors of abandoned houses, they are remarkably well-preserved.
+Because they were carefully deposited in pits dug into the floors of abandoned houses, they are remarkably well preserved.
 Remains of similar statues found at Jericho and Nahal Hemar have survived only in fragmentary state.

 The pit where the statues were found was carefully dug around, and the contents were placed in a wooden box filled with polyurethane foam for protection during shipping.
 The statues are made of plaster, which is fragile especially after being buried for so long.
-The first set of statues discovered at the site was sent to the Royal Archaeological Institute in Great Britain, while the second set, found a few years later, were sent to the Smithsonian Institution in New York for restoration work.
+The first set of statues discovered at the site was sent to the Royal Archaeological Institute in Great Britain, while the second set, found a few years later, was sent to the Smithsonian Institution in New York for restoration work.
 The statues were returned to Jordan after their conservation and can be seen in the Jordan Museum.

 Part of the find is on loan in the British Museum.
 One statue is on loan at the Louvre Museum in Paris, and one of the figures with two heads is on show at the Louvre Abu Dhabi.